alabebop/git-hello-world/readme.md

 	$ git push origin master
 	```

-	Here you're sending your "master" branch to the remote location named "origin".
-If you have another branch whose changes you want to sync to remote "origin", replace "master" with this branch's name.
+	Here you're sending your "master" branch to your remote location "origin".
+If you have another branch whose changes you want to sync to "origin", replace "master" with this branch's name.